Abdullah Khan Ahmadzai: Reign

 Mir Abdullah, just after ascending the throne, blamed his counterpart in Sindh, Noor Mohammad Kalhoro and his father, Yar Muhammad Kalhoro, for the death of his father Mir Mehrab Khan and also for plundering vast lands of the Brahui people especially Kachhi.
 Instead of normalizing relations between the two states, Mir Abdullah egoistically saw this as a family feud and vowed to punish the Kalhoras.

 Mir Abdullah first campaigned against the Makranis in Makran.
 He then plundered the city of Dera Ghazi Khan on the invitation of a kinsman of its ruler.
 Mir Feroz Raisani and Mir Sultan Shahwani, two prominent generals of the Khanate were sent to Pishin and Shorabak respectively, which were under the suzerainty of the Hotak dynasty.
 Both the generals were successful in subduing the city and were given its governance.
 Emboldened by these victories, Mir Abdullah assembled a new force, led by Mullah Issa Raisani, to expand the Khanate's territory north of Pishin.
 This move was strategically instigated by Nader Shah Afshar, who aimed to distract the Hotaks in Kandahar and prevent them from forming an alliance with the Abdalis of Herat.
+Nader had named Abdullah Khan Governor of Balochistan and required him to move against the ʿAbdālīs in Qandahar from the south.

+He managed to conquer Kacchi in the south, Harand and Dajil in the northeast, Panjgur, Kech, and even Bandar Abbas to the west, and Shorawak in the northwest.
+The last brought him into more direct conflict with Shah Hussain Kalji, who joined forces with the Kalhoras in Sind in an attempt to defeat him.

-Shah Hussain Hotak defeated Mir Abdullah in the Battle of Chaman And agian defeated him in a counterattack in Spin Boldak.
+Shah Hussain Hotak defeated Mir Abdullah in the Battle of Chaman And again defeated him in a counterattack in Spin Boldak.

 Shah Hussain, to weaken the Kalat forces, forged an alliance with the Kalhoras of Sindh.
 Noor Mohammad launched an attack into the Khanate from Kachhi in 1725, which compelled the Khanate to open a front on both sides.
 The allied army launched a joint attack on Kotra and Pishin and were successful in capturing them both.
 The forces then moved towards Quetta, but after a long siege of several months, they were forced to retreat.
 The Kalhora army withdrew first in December 1725, followed by the Hotak army in January 1726.

 Mir Abdullah had a strong desire to add the area of Kachhi to his dominion, which was traditionally a part of the Khanate.
 Thus, in 1731, he assembled his troops, which mainly consisted of the Iltazais of Jhalawan, and marched towards Kachhi.
 Noor Mohammad first despatched two of his generals: Shah Bohara and Murad Ganjah, but after their failures, set out with his commander-in-chief Shah Baharo to face Mir Abdullah.